srid/ema-template/content/start.md

 1. Clone [the template repository](https://github.com/srid/ema-docs) locally
 1. Run `bin/run` and access the site at <http://localhost:9001>

 That should start the Ema dev server displaying a replica of ema.srid.ca.
-Go ahead and trying modifying either the Markdown content in `./content` or the Haskell source in `./src/Main.hs`, and observe how the web view updates [instantly](concepts/hot-reload.md).
+Go ahead and try modifying either the Markdown content in `./content` or the Haskell source in `./src/Main.hs`, and observe how the web view updates [instantly](concepts/hot-reload.md).

 {.last}
 [Next]{.next}, [in the tutorial](start/tutorial.md) let's try using this template repo to create a basic website.